 How Do I Collect on a Small Claims Judgment?

 When you win your case in small claims court, the judge will issue a judgment against the other party for payment to you and for court costs.
 Now you must collect on that judgment, and it's not as easy as it sounds.

 It surprises many people to learn that winning a case doesn't mean that you automatically get paid.
 Many debtors don't pay because they can't, and some are difficult to locate to get payment.

 How a Judgment Is Issued

 If the judge in small claims court rules in your favor, or if a default judgment is issued because the defendant fails to appear or defend the case, the court will issue a judgment for a specific amount of money.
 This amount will include court costs as well as the amount the court has stipulated you be paid.

-If the other party appeals the court's decision, he or she is required to put up an Appeal Bond, guaranteeing payment if the appeal is denied.
+If the other party appeals the court's decision, they are required to put up an Appeal Bond, guaranteeing payment if the appeal is denied.
 This may help you get your money, but you will have to wait until the appeal is heard.